 • Process flour and salt in a food processor.
 Scatter butter over flour; pulse until mixture resembles cornmeal, 7–12 pulses.
 Transfer mixture to a medium bowl.

 • Generously flour a work surface.
 Unwrap dough and lightly dust with flour.
-If needed, let dough stand at room temperature until it gives slightly when pressed; 5–10 minutes.
 Roll dough out into an ⅛-inch thick 13-inch round.

 • Refrigerate dough-lined pie plate for 20 minutes.
 Prick bottom, sides and corners with a fork.
-Line dough with a piece of foil, pressing it to line the corners, sides, and cover the rim.
+Line dough with a piece of foil, pressing it firmly into corners and sides, and folding over rim.
 Prick foil about a dozen places with a fork.
-Refrigerate shell for 1 hour.
+Refrigerate shell for at least 1 hour or up to 2 days.

 Filling